PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 You'll have to fully understand what problem your product actually solves and develop a series of questions to access whether or not your lead has that problem.
 Every salesperson should keep a long list of qualified leads.
 Each of these leads is a candidate to be cast in the story you are inviting them into.

+Day 43: Invite Customers into a Story

+Now that you know who to cast in the story, it's time to invite them into the story itself.
+1. I see you are struggling with X problem
+2. I see that X problem is causing Y frustrtion
+3. Our product or service resolves Y frustration by resolving X problem
+4. We've worked with hundreds of clients with X problems and here are the results
+5. Let's create a step-by-step plan so your problem and frustration get resolved ...you should use this formula to invite customers into a storyin which their problems are resolved through the purchasing of your products.
+...do the hard work of identifying their problems, listening to their frustrations that their problems are causing, and consulting with them over how those problems can be solved.
+    When you talk with a potential customer, do you cleary see and can you cleary explain the story you are inviting them into?
+And can you customize that story for their specific situation and pain points?
+And are you       communicating that story as an invitation to solve their problems and change their lives?
+...use the five-part formula above to map your customers' stories and then start inviting them to resolve their problem.